dell/csm-docs/content/docs/replication/deployment/powerflex.md

 Be sure to configure replication between multiple PowerFlex instances using instructions provided by PowerFlex storage.

-You can ensure that you configured remote systems by navigating to the `Protection` tab and choosing `Peer Systems` in the UI of your PowerFlex instance.
+Ensure that the remote systems are configured by navigating to the `Protection` tab and choosing `Peer Systems` in the UI of the PowerFlex instance.

-You should see a list of remote systems with the `State` fields set to `Connected`.
+There should be a list of remote systems with the `State` fields set to `Connected`.

 #### In Kubernetes
 Ensure you installed CRDs and replication controller in your clusters.

-To verify you have everything in order you can execute the following commands:
+Run the following commands to verify that everything is installed correctly:

 * Check controller pods
     ```shell